Stylback/ravir-challenge/Report.md

 ### Custom dice coefficient

 The main reason for our low performance was due to a flawed loss function implementation.
-Our goal was to implement a **multi-class dice coefficient** that could also handle **weight maps**, this would allows us to both better isolate veins from artieris and keep the small structures seperated from the background.
+Our goal was to implement a **multi-class dice coefficient** that could also handle **weight maps**, this would allows us to both better isolate veins from arteries and keep the small structures seperated from the background.

 Despite not giving rise to errors, our current implementation does not allow the model to learn across epochs.
 Why this is we do not yet know.